 Figure 11-8.
 Web client in Mozilla Firefox

-You can see live demo on 1C:Developer Network in Applications section.
+You can see the live demo on 1C:Developer Network in Applications section.